 I am constantly getting asked what my clients are doing and how they’re handling the pandemic?
 The ones asking me this: other clients.

 These past few months, I’ve been sitting courtside with these companies watching them plot their respective courses.
 There appear to be only two outcomes – some are in a holding pattern, and some are doubling down.
 There is no in-between.
 There is no “business as usual”.

 From my vantage point, there is no better time to get ahead than now (once you’ve stabilized, of course).
 There is no better time to get creative about the way your business runs than a time in which you are already forced to be creative.
 A down economy is the best time to prepare for a rebound, especially if you have idle resources.
 Finding a project that is transformation (one that matters) can not only improve the way in which you operate, it can also improve the headspace of your employees in the interim – something they can sink their teeth into / a reason to get out of bed in the morning.

-Recommendation: Use DBA Sim to analyze your process models and discover automation opportunities.
+Recommendation: Use Automation Compass to analyze your process models and discover automation opportunities.